ourbit/ourbit.github.io/_posts/2015-08-13-expressive-code-javscript.en.markdown

 subtitle: High order functions
 author: nohorbee
 tags: javascript expressive code array prototype functions forEach map reduce filter every some
+description: "Writing expressive code in Javascript using foreforEach, filter, map, reduce, every and some methods"
 ---

 There are many (maybe too many) aspects to take care of when writing a piece of code: *performance, maintainability and readability*, for mentioning a few of them.